Design Yelp (Nearby Friends Service)

 1. The system should be extremely reliable, with real-time search capabilities and low latency.

-2. We may anticipate this application being read-heavy due to a large number of search requests compared to the frequent inclusion of new locations.
+2. The application will be read-heavy due to the large number of search requests compared to the frequent inclusion of new locations.

 Capacity Estimation